nisha1992/Airfare-Analysis/README.md

 # Tools Used
 Excel, R, Google Flight QPX API

+# Insights
+1. On same day and 1-2 Days Lag, frequency of flights are highest in the 8-9k fare range.
+2. On 3-7 Days Lag, frequency of flights are highest in the 7-8k fare range.
+3. On A week or more Lag, frequency of flights are highest in the 6-7k fare range.
+4. During the festivals and the pre/post festivals weekends, average airfares seem to be approx. 1.2x higher.
+5. Average airfare on Sundays, Mondays and Saturdays are around 0.5x than the other days.
+6. Average airfare during morning (6 am) are highest.

+# Fun Facts about Airlines
+1. Airbus and Boeing has been characterized as a duopoly in the large jet airliner market since the 1990s.
+2. Airbus is European while Boeing has its roots in United States.
+3. Airbus planes have a curved and rounded nose, while the Boeing planes are round but slightly pointed.
+4. The Boeing 737 and Airbus A320 are two of the most popular single-aisle planes flying.
+5. The Airbus A380 super-jumbo is a plane capable of ferrying from 550 to 800 passengers with its two full-length decks and the promise of amenities such as sleeper cabins, cocktail lounges and a gym.
+6. Boeing has a 787 – Dreamliner to compete with A380.

+# Project Description

 # Data Overview
 Data collection Range: Data is available for dates from 28-09-2017 to 08-11-2017 Data collected on a gap of 3 hours (starting 2 am) every day for next 15 days’ Flights.